camunda/camunda-docs/docs/self-managed/identity/user-guide/authorizations/managing-resource-authorizations.md

 ![create-authorization-for-group-modal-2](../img/create-authorization-for-group-modal-2.png)

 :::tip
 Want to apply an authorization to a wide range of resources?
-We support a wildcard character `*` to match any resource, partial matching, for example `my-resource*` is not supported
+We support a wildcard character `*` to match any resource.

+Please note that partial matching, for example `my-resource*`, is not supported.
 :::

 4. Select the permissions you would like to assign, and click **Create**: